jangxyz/jangxyz-revealjs-plugin-remark-markdown/README.md

 });
 ```

-For any other markdown options, you should make your custom unified processor and pass it as a `renderer` option istead.
+For any other markdown options, you should make your custom unified processor and pass it as a `renderer` option instead.
 That means you cannot use other options such as `smartypants` that used to work for marked.

 ```javascript